r23/MyOOS/wordpress/wp-content/plugins/cookie-notice/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 2.0.0 =
+* New: Introducing Cookie Compliance for GDPR/CCPA

 = 1.3.2 =
 * Tweak: Speed up Corona Banner loading by moving JS file to footer with async parameter